 Do: Consider Your Dog’s Health and Comfort

-There are a few ways you can make the trip more comfortable for your dog:
+There are a few ways you can make the trip more comfortable for your dog in the car:

 - Feed them at least three hours before you set out.